 However, not all of Koh Pha Ngan has been sacrificed in the name of hedonistic ruin.
-If you head to the opposite side of the island you will find the two quiet beaches of Thong Nai Pan on the northeast coast, complete with secluded bungalows.
+If you head to the opposite side of the island, you will find the two quiet beaches of Thong Nai Pan on the northeast coast, complete with secluded bungalows.

-As Thailand’s second-largest island, it’s not only beaches and fisherman villages that await you, but the backdrop of the tropical jungle, Khao Pom, which makes up the central part of the island.
+As Thailand’s second-largest island, it’s not only beaches and fisherman villages that await you but the backdrop of the tropical jungle, Khao Pom, which makes up the central part of the island.

-If you want to combine sunbathing with a jeep safari or a mini-trek, Samui comprises some of the best of Thailand island life.
+If you want to combine sunbathing with a jeep safari or a mini-trek, Samui comprises some of the best Thailand island life.
 Just expect to pay a little bit more than you would elsewhere.

 How to Get Around the Thailand Islands